Google Simula: Synthetic Training Data Without Real Data

 How This Pairs With Open Source AI

+This is part of the broader open source vs closed source race we're seeing across the AI ecosystem.
 I cover the open source side in Hermes Gemma 4 and Kimi 2.6 Benchmark.

 Strategic Takeaway

-Simula tells us something important:
+Simula tells us something important about where AI is heading.

 What This Means For The AI Industry